aaroo/clout/README.md

 A person can be followed zero or more people.
 A person can follow zero or 1 person including themself.

+Assumption:
+If A follows B, B follows C and C follows A. Then A will have 3 followers, B, C and A since a person can follow themself.

 Example

 $ ./clout